6. Settings#

 Back to flying: go back to the main display for navigation

-Reset Flight lines: color all flight lines shown in red, green or orange on the map (indicating the flight status of the lines) red (not yet flown) again.
+Reset flight lines: color all flight lines shown in red, green or orange on the map (indicating the flight status of the lines) red (not yet flown) again.

 Stored settings: Different configurations can be defined